ASABSpring2025/ASABSpring2025.github.io/Workshop.md

 title: "Workshop"
 ---

-### Science Communication
+### <centre>Science Communication</centre>
->The ASAB 2025 Workshop topic will be focusing on **Science Communication.** Our workshop will be broken into three sections, each tackling a different aspect of science communication.
+><centre>The ASAB 2025 Workshop topic will be focusing on **Science Communication.** Our workshop will be broken into three sections, each tackling a different aspect of science communication.</centre>>

+The workshop will be hosted in LJMU's own [Student Life Building](https://maps.app.goo.gl/8DWsNPFvSQrHEdg97), located right next to the historic Liverpool Lime Street Train Station.

 * Workshop 1: **Conveying Science in a Written Format**
 * Workshop 2: **Creating Interesting Infographics**